 - Completion of Medical Retina Level 1, or equivalent qualification.

 - Please enquire to determine whether you are suitable to apply.

 THE COURSE STRUCTURE

 This will include online lessons, self-test and self-learning activities, informal assessments and forum discussions.
-The online component will be delivered in the form of interactive lessons.
-You will have approximately three months to complete the online component.
+The virtual component will be delivered in the form of interactive lessons.
+You will have approximately three months to complete this.